GalSim-developers/GalSim/INSTALL.md

 Notes on MacPorts version of gcc with Mac OS X 10.5.8:
-If you have installed a MacPorts version of gcc (e.g., "mp-gcc47"), it may not link correctly with the other MacPorts installed modules, which are compiled in the native gcc versions.
+If you have installed a MacPorts version of gcc (e.g., "mp-gcc47"), it may not link correctly with the other MacPorts installed modules, which are compiled in the system gcc versions.
 To check what gcc versions are available to you, try the command

     port select --list gcc

-then switch to the native gcc version (either 4.0 or 4.2) with
+then switch to the system gcc version (either 4.0 or 4.2) with

     sudo port select --set gcc gcc42

-and compile GalSim with the native gcc.
+and compile GalSim with the system gcc.

 5. More SCons options